catalpainternational/DjangoTemplate/README.md

 ## Getting it done

 So let us get started.
-Here we are going to assume python 3.x and npm are installed.
+Here we are going to assume python 3.x, npm, and bower are installed.
 If not, please get those up and running.

 First we need to make a working directory.
 For our examples we'll use `coffee_break`